 For even daughters of the swan can share

 And had that colour upon cheek or hair,

 And thereupon my heart is driven wild:

 She stands before me as a living child.

 The above lines of the third stanza bring the poet back from his world of imagination and past memories to the classroom of the school where he was a visitor.
-Keeping still in his mind the fit of grief or anger which Maud Gonne felt at the snubbing by the teacher, the poet now looks upon the faces of children in the classroom one by one.
+Keeping still in his mind the fit of grief or anger that Maud Gonne felt at the snubbing by the teacher, the poet now looks upon the faces of the children in the classroom one by one.
 He does so in order to find out if Maud Gonne might have looked like any of these girls at the same age.
-For his attempt at doing so, the poet advances the logic that even the superior ladies like Helen (or Maud) have much in common with the children of ordinary mortals like the paddlers.
+In his attempt at doing so, the poet advances the logic that even the superior ladies like Helen (or Maud) have much in common with the children of ordinary mortals like the paddlers.
 Helen was born of the union of Leda and the Swan (the swan being really Zeus in the guise of a swan bird).
 The poet is wonder-struck to imagine that one of the little girls standing before him in the classroom is no other than Maud Gonne as she much had been in her school days.

 Her present image floats into the mind—

 Hollow of cheek as though it drank the wind

 And took a mess of shadows for its meat?